Alex Bregman Player Props: Astros vs. Twins

 Alex Bregman At The Plate

-- In four of seven games this season, he has scored, including multiple runs once.
+- In four of eight games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.